 Clear Understanding of the Behavioural Goal

-Having known the behavioral pattern to be addressed, researches and local intelligence information are used to fully understand their lifestyles, attitudes, and beliefs.
+Having known the behavioural pattern to be addressed, researches and local intelligence information are used to fully understand their lifestyles, attitudes, and beliefs.
 This is better achieved by employing a mix of research methods and data sources.
 For credible results, ethnographic techniques with qualitative and quantitative data analyses are deployed.
 Moreover, the people are not treated as research subjects but they will actively be involved in the research.

 Harnessing Behavioural Theories